 Chemical peels consist of Alpha and Beta Hydroxy Acids at much higher concentrations than an at home AHA or BHA product.
 Only a licensed esthetician or physician can administer a chemical peel.
 These are usually performed in a series and spaced out 3-4 weeks apart.
 Chemical peels dissolve the bonds that hold your dead skin cells together, allowing for a more thorough exfoliation and faster cell renewal.
 As the skin cells renew faster, smoother more vibrant skin replaces dull lack-luster skin.
 Depending on the strength of the peel, you may require some downtime, as the peel may leave your skin reddened and flaky.

 Microdermabrasion works very similar to a chemical peel by exfoliating away dead skin cells from the skin’s surface.
 Unlike a chemical peel however, microdermabrasion uses a physical exfoliating action by either using crystals or an abrasive tip, wand, or paddle.
 This exfoliation process will also reveal brighter, smoother skin, and reduces the appearance of enlarged pores, as well as promoting new collagen growth.

 A laser treatment such as Laser Genesis by Cutera, will also reduce the appearance of enlarged pores, will stimulate collagen, and renew damaged skin.
 Because it is a non-ablative laser, there is no downtime required, and it is an excellent treatment when paired with a series of microdermabrasions.

 All of these procedures will give you that smoother, flawless skin you desire.
 Some procedures are best suited for certain skin types or skin concerns, and not all results will be the same for everyone.
-Call our office to schedule a complimentary skincare consultation to determine which procedure will be best for you.
+Call our office to at 815-806-9400 to schedule a complimentary skincare consultation to determine which procedure will be best for you.